-A fascinating look at the way Nevada was can be found at the aptly-named The Way it Was Museum in historic Virginia City.
-The unique museum is an amazing window into the region’s rich Western past, thanks to an abundant selection of rare photos, mining and mineral artifacts, vintage maps, lithographs and more that make up the most complete collection of Comstock memorabilia in the world.
+A fascinating look at the way Nevada was can be found at the aptly-named The Way It Was Museum in historic Virginia City.
+This centrally located history center lies in the heart of historic C Street, which is continually rated as one of the Top 10 Historic Main Streets in America.
+Here, visitors can revel in an amazing window into the region’s rich Western heritage, thanks to an abundant selection of rare photographs, mining and mineral artifacts stemming from the mighty Comstock Lode, vintage maps, lithographs, and many original relics that tell the story of the richest city in the American West.
+Comprehensively, The Way It Was Museum proudly claims this is the most complete collection of Comstock memorabilia in the world.

-The old photos and vintage costumes showcased at The Way it Was Museum share the manner in which real Comstock miners once lived and worked, while an interesting scale model offers a one-of-a-kind view of the hundreds of miles of underground mine shafts running beneath Virginia City.
-Another popular exhibit at the Way it Was Museum is the working model and cutaway of an actual silver and gold mine.
-The museum also features a captivating 16-minute video hosted by Charlie Jones and Merlin Olsen.
-The duo shares details about life on the famed American frontier.
+The historic photography and vintage costumes displayed at The Way It Was Museum tells the story of how real Comstock miners lived and worked, while an intricate scale model offers a one-of-a-kind view of the hundreds of miles of underground mine shafts and adits that still exist below the surface in Virginia City today.
+Another popular exhibit at the Way It Was Museum is the working model and cutaway of an actual silver and gold mine.

-The staff at the Way it Was Museum is exceptionally well-informed about the museum’s collections and more than happy to explain the many special items on display.
-Admission to this one-of-a-kind museum is incredibly reasonable at just $2.50.
-Children are welcome free of charge.
+Best yet, the staff at the Way It Was Museum are exceptionally well-informed about the museum’s mighty collection, and are more than happy to elaborate on the many special items that are housed here.